Note: Any use of these data implies consent to abide by the terms of the data use restrictions.

 was caused by the vaccination.
 Information on additional limitations of the VAERS data is available at

-However, in general, coding terms in VAERS do not change based on the information received
+However, VAERS public data do not generally change based on the information

-Note that information included in the VAERS data does not mean that the vaccine caused the adverse event.
+A report to VAERS does not mean that the vaccine caused the adverse event,